Analytical Solutions for Planet-Scattering Small Bodies: O pik's close-encounter theory

 \subsection{Different Scenarios}

-We illustrate in this section that the value of $\T$ (and $\U$) naturally determines the degree of coupling between the planet and the small body, in which case the applicability of the patched-conic formalism presented in Section~\ref{subsec:3d-geometry} is different.
+We illustrate in this section that the value of $\T$ (and $\U$) naturally determines the degree of coupling between the planet and the small body, in which case the applicability of the {\"O}pik framework presented in Section~\ref{subsec:3d-geometry} is different.

 One can re-write the definition of $\T$ (Eq.~\ref{eq:def-tisserand}) as a function of $\A$ and $\q$:

 where the calligraphic lowercase $\q \equiv q/a_p$ is used to denote the dimensionless perihelion distance.
 Since we are more interested in small bodies being scattered to highly-eccentric, large-$a$ orbits, numerical simulations suggest that such a evolution is often characterized by the quasi-conservation of the perihelion distance $q$ at large $a$.
 One can see that the conservation of perihelion is a natural consequence of the conservation of the Tisserand parameter when $\A \rightarrow \infty$: